bolzon/google-tts/README.md

 3. <audio_name_no_spaces>[TAB]<text-or-phrase-to-speech>
 ```

-> If any line can't be understood by script, it will tell you the line numbers that are invalid.
+> If any line can't be understood by script, it will inform you the line numbers that were invalid.

 ## Usage

-To run this script, be sure you have the file `input.txt` in the project root path with the content you want to synthesize and also an existing folder called `audios`, where the files will be put when created.
+To run this script, be sure you have the file `input.txt` in the project root path with the content you want to synthesize and also an existing folder called `audios`, that will be the output folder for the audios created.

 Install dependencies: